nicolegooden/remesh-frontend/README.md

 + Run `npm install` to install all dependencies included in `package.json`.
 + Run `npm start` to see and interact with the application via `localhost`
 + Run `npm test` to run the 4 available test suites.
 Expect to see 10 passing tests.
++ To view the code, open this repository in your code editor of choice.

 **NOTE: The back-end repository for this project is set to run on `localhost:3000`.
 Be prepared to see a message that states: `Something is already running on port 3000.
 Would you like to run the app on another port instead?` Type `y`, then your code editor will start the development build on a different port.
 Mine defaults to `localhost:3001`.**

 ### Project Specifications

+No styling or CSS may be implemented.

 Goal: Create a full-stack application that allows users to create conversations, add messages to conversations, and reply to messages with thoughts.
 The outcome is a platform for users to share ideas with many people.